dariodematties/cloud_dino/README.md

 `python3 -m torch.distributed.launch --nproc_per_node=1 cloud_dino_inference.py --data_path /path/to/your/sky_images/ --pretrained_weights /path/to/your/model/checkpoint0000.pth --dump_features /path/to/your/features/`

+## Running associative inference to obtain Cloud-DINO's features and their respective file input names

+Here we are truncating the inference ptocess to only 100 samples.
+That means that after the first 100 samples the inference process will be stoped.

+`python3 -m torch.distributed.launch --nproc_per_node=1 cloud_dino_associative_inference.py --data_path /path/to/your/sky_images/ --pretrained_weights /path/to/your/model/checkpoint0000.pth --dump_features /path/to/your/features/ --inference_up_to 100`

 ## Training Cloud-DINO in a node on 8 GPUs

 To run it during 10 min do